Your business could power your neighborhood.

 Here is the real story…

-Many organizations assume anaerobic digestion is only for large farms or giant plants.
-They have never seen a small, containerized unit that fits in back-of-house storage, a garage, or the alley behind a cluster of restaurants.
-Even though the return on AD units is strong, the initial investment can feel too heavy for a single small or mid-size business.
+Even though the return on AD units is strong, the initial investment is often too heavy for a small or mid-size business.
 There is also the fear of “one more system to manage.”
 Leaders and owners already juggle waste hauling, utilities, compliance, equipment, and staffing.
 If a solution feels technical or labor-intensive, it gets pushed to the bottom of the list.
 Finally, the space and utility requirements can be confusing.
-Leaders often assume they don’t have the footprint or the hookups needed, when in reality a well planned unit often fits into a corner of an alley, parking pad, or service yard.
+Leaders often assume they don’t have the footprint or the hookups needed, when in reality, a well-planned unit often fits into a corner of an alley, parking pad, or service yard.
 None of these barriers are permanent.
-They just need clarity, shared cost models, and a partner who can translate the opportunity into something simple and actionable.
+They need clarity, shared cost models, and a partner who can translate the opportunity into something actionable and straightforward.

 Contact Us